filrak/next/packages/core/rfcs/20200330-pagination-default-settings.md

 };
 ```

+Why `loadDefaultPaginationSettings` is asynchronous?
+This way it's possible to fetch such settings from the underlying platform.

 ### Composables

 The composable function exposes those settings as a computed property and also a function that will modify those defaults.